-- Temporary illness or disability; - Pregnancy or childbirth; - Medical or dental appointments; - Attendance to temporary illnesses, temporary disabilities, medical appointments or dental appointments of the employee's immediate family members where the employee's assistance is required.
-Immediate family is defined as a spouse, child, parent, sibling, grandparent, grandchild, or immediate in-laws.
+- Temporary illness or disability

+- Pregnancy or childbirth

+- Medical or dental appointments

+Sick leave may also be used for attendance to temporary illnesses, temporary disabilities, medical appointments or dental appointments of the employee's immediate family members where the employee's assistance is required.
+Immediate family is defined as a spouse, child, parent, legal guardian, sibling, grandparent, grandchild, or immediate in-laws.
 Other relationships may be approved on a case-by-case basis by the Library Director without setting precedent.